Shreya17vaish/terraform-iac/README.md

 The code consists of Terraform examples using HashiCorp Configuration Language (HCL) on Google Cloud Platform (GCP).

 All the code is in the [code](/code) folder.
 For instructions on running the code, please consult the README in each folder.

-This is the list of examples:
+This is the list of examples

 * [01-hello-world](code/01-hello-world) - Terraform "Hello, World": Example of how to deploy a single server on Google Cloud Platform (GCP) using the shortest script.
 * [02-one-server](code/02-one-server) - Terraform One Server: Example of how deploy a single server on Google Cloud Platform (GCP).